rishijatia/fantasy-pl-mcp/claude_instructions/fixture_support.md

    cd /Users/rj/Projects/fantasy-pl-mcp
    npx @modelcontextprotocol/inspector uv run src/fpl_mcp/__main__.py
    ```

+   > **Note**: The Inspector should launch in your default web browser.
+If it doesn't, you can manually open http://localhost:3000/ in your browser.

 2. **Wait for the server to initialize**
    - MCP Inspector should open in your browser